Hikiä railway station

 The Hikiä railway station (Hikiän rautatieasema, Hikiä järnvägsstation) is located in Hausjärvi, Finland, in the village and urban area of Hikiä.
 It is located along the Riihimäki–Lahti line, and its neighboring stations are Riihimäki in the west and Oitti in the east.

 History

-Hikiä is the one of the original intermediate stations of the Riihimäki–Saint Petersburg railway, and was opened for passenger traffic in November 1869.
+Hikiä is one of the original intermediate stations of the Riihimäki–Saint Petersburg railway, and was opened for passenger traffic in November 1869.
 It was placed on the crossing between the railway and the road between Nurmijärvi and the church of Hausjärvi.
 The railway played a significant role in the development of Hikiä, helping it overtake the Hausjärvi church village in population.
 In 1960 Hikiä had 700 inhabitants, compared to 200 of the Hausjärvi church village.
 Hikiä's population in 2018 was 1,068.

-Hikiä became an unmanned station in 1976 and its freight traffic was abolished in 1991.
+Hikiä became an unstaffed station in 1976 and its freight traffic was abolished in 1991.
 In 2005, its platforms were rebuilt and moved approximately 100 m to the east towards Lahti, which made it possible to replace the former cross-platform pedestrian level crossing with the overpass on regional road 290.